Linx-ESP/Simracing-thoughts-and-docs/Hardware/Simagic.md

     - Main connection
   - USB-C:
     - QR passthrough (no need for Maglink for GT NEO)
-    - ¿Accesories like the 6 pin front connector for the "dashboard"?
+    - 6 pin front pads

 - **Inputs**:
   - Power plug: Need to measure, inner positive.
 Both base and stock PSU: 48V 5.,25A